Searchbreed

 See Wisdom Panel

-Weimaraner questions, answered
+Weimaraner questions, answered.

-How long do Weimaraners live?
+How long do Weimaraners live?+

 Weimaraners typically live 10-13 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Weimaraners get?
+How big do Weimaraners get?+

 Adult Weimaraners typically weigh 55-90 lbs and stand 23-27 inches at the shoulder.
 That makes them a large breed.

-How much exercise does a Weimaraner need?
+How much exercise does a Weimaraner need?+

 Weimaraners are a very high-activity breed.
 Plan on at least 2 hours of intense physical and mental stimulation per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Weimaraners commonly have?
+What health problems do Weimaraners commonly have?+

 Weimaraners are most prone to: hip dysplasia, bloat (GDV), hypothyroidism, von Willebrand's disease, progressive retinal atrophy.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Weimaraners hard to groom?
+Are Weimaraners hard to groom?+

 Weimaraners need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-What should I feed a Weimaraner?
+What should I feed a Weimaraner?+

-High-energy athletic breed. ~1,300-1,700 kcal/day.
+High-energy athletic breed.
+Calorie needs vary with size, sex, and activity; adjust to body condition.
 Deep chest means serious bloat risk.
 Key nutrients to look for: high-quality protein, glucosamine, omega-3.

-Are Weimaraners good for first-time owners?
+Are Weimaraners good for first-time owners?+

 Weimaraners are better suited to experienced owners.
 They're friendly, fearless, obedient — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.

-Ask Barkly about your Weimaraner
+Ask Searchbreed about your Weimaraner

 Get personalized answers about food, health, and care.